softwaremill/scala-clippy/README.md

 ````

 Upon first use, the plugin will download the advice dataset from `https://scala-clippy.org` and store it in the
 `$HOME/.clippy` directory.
-The dataset is updated at most once a day, in the background.
+The dataset will be updated at most once a day, in the background.
 You can customize the
 dataset URL and local store by using the `-P:clippy:url=` and `-P:clippy:store=` compiler options.

 # Contributing advice